FLOIP/flow-spec/layers/blocks-3.md

 ### Detailed Behaviour

-* `offline`, `rich_messaging`: This block first prompts the user to activate the camera on the device and waits for the user to take a picture, or select a saved picture on the device. \(No picture selected or captured: proceed through the error exit.\)
+* `OFFLINE`, `RICH_MESSAGING`: This block first prompts the user to activate the camera on the device and waits for the user to take a picture, or select a saved picture on the device. \(No picture selected or captured: proceed through the default exit.\)

 ### Output behaviour